ccbogel/QualCoder/README.md

 ## Creator

 Dr Colin Curtain BPharm GradDipComp PhD.
-Python programmer, lecturer.
+Pharmacy lecturer at the University of Tasmania.
+Obtained a Graduate Diploma in Computing in 2011.
+Have developed my python programming skills from this time.
+This project originated from my use of RQDA during my PhD - *Evaluation of clinical decision support provided by medication review software*.

 https://www.utas.edu.au/profiles/staff/umore/colin-curtain